elfrances/whatsOnFulGaz/README.md

     --output-format {csv|html|text}
         Specifies the format of the output file with the list of routes.
         If omitted, the plain text format is used by default.
+    --province <name>
+        Only include rides from the specified province or state in the specified country.
+The name match is case-insensitive and liberal: e.g. specifying "cali" will match all rides from California, USA.
     --title <name>
         Only include rides that have <name> in their title.
 The name match is case-insensitive and liberal: e.g. specifying "gavia"